jwegan/safe_access_py/README.md

 safe_access_py
 ==============

-Drill down into any python object without having to worry about AttributeErrors, KeyErrors, or IndexErrors
+Tired of always checking has attr, list lengths, or if a key is in a dictionary?
+Safe access allows you to safely drill down multiple levels into any python object without having to worry about AttributeErrors, KeyErrors, or IndexErrors.

+Limitations:

+1) Dictionary keys & list indices must be literals in the strings passed into safe access.
+   If you want to use a variable for a key/index, use string formatting to insert the value of the variable. ex: "mydict['%s']" % key

+2) Does not support function calls at this time

 ```python
 from safe_access import safe_access